semvis123/automaat/docs.md

 **Dependency injection**: using Environment and Environment objects
 API controller is a service that handles all the api communication, it is available using an environment object.
+(@Environment is a value property, and @EnvironmentObject is a reference property.)

 **Splashscreen**: AI generated, loaded as a video.
 Transitions into the main content.
 **URI Schemes**: URI Schemes are defined to correctly handle the account creation and password reset.
 **Face ID / Biometric identification**: used as a replacement for the 2fa requirement